SAP-archive/cloud-cf-furnitureshop-documentation/Optional-Exercise-Git/README.md

     * You may now delete the `step-5-create-branch-ex` branch.

 1. Check your work: if you would like to make certain that you have achieved the right solution and can compare the `master` branch to the `step-5-create-branch` solution branch.
-A brief visaul instection should show that the files are the same in both branches.
+A brief visual inspection should show that the files are the same in both branches.

-We will use solution branches throughout the exercises in this session.

 The exercise above demonstrated how you, as a developer, can build new features and then merge those features into the main product code once the feature is fully developed, tested and bug-fixed.
 Normally, after the merge, the `master` branch would